babu2004/telecom_churn_prediction/README.md

 * End-to-end machine learning workflow for classification problems
 * Handling categorical features in real-world datasets
 * Importance of proper evaluation metrics like ROC-AUC
-* Basics of deploying ML models as APIs
 * Writing clean and reproducible ML code

 ---